jesusch10/perturbseq_analysis/README.md

 # Updates:
 · Function `filter_data()` returns two AnnData objects filtered, but the second is also normalized and data-transformated.
 · Function `lfc_cluster()` plots a heat map and display a dataframe of genes with 30% < Coefficient of Variation (CV).
+· Function `hotnet_analysis()` uses padj_df instead of lfc_df to make sure that significantly underexpressed genes are included.

 # Example: